-LO3 - Explain the purpose of and prepare a bank reconciliation, and record related adjustments.
+LO3 - Explain the purpose of and prepare a bank reconciliation, and record related adjustments

 The widespread use of banks facilitates cash transactions between entities and provides a safeguard for the cash assets being exchanged.
 This involvement of banks as intermediaries between entities has accounting implications.
 At any point in time, the cash balance in the accounting records of a particular company usually differs from the bank cash balance of that company.
-The difference is usually because some cash transactions recorded in the accounting records have not yet been recorded by the bank and, conversely, some cash transactions recorded by the bank have not yet been recorded in the company's accounting records.
+The difference is usually because some cash transactions recorded in the accounting records have not yet been recorded by the bank have not yet been recorded in the company's accounting records.